chrisalexander/blog/_posts/2017/2017-03-07-gender-decoder-vs-code.md

 ### Check it out

 The extension is on the [marketplace now](https://marketplace.visualstudio.com/items?itemName=chrisalexander.genderdecoder) - as I said it's very basic to get started wtih, ideally I would like to keep making little improvements to it and easily deploy them.
 Perhaps once I have figured out how to get it working nicely in VSTS!

+It would be awesome if people would like to contribute, [pop over to Github](https://github.com/chrisalexander/GenderDecoder).